jackwillis517/Hungry/README.md

 #### Username: nolanwillis38@gmail.com
 #### Password: Murphy911!

-#### IMPORTANT: In mongoDB be sure to navigate to the Network Access page and add your current IP address, if you don't you'll get
-an error when you run npm run server.
+### IMPORTANT: In mongoDB be sure to navigate to the Network Access page and add your current IP address, if you don't you'll get an error when you run: npm run server.

 #### If you run into any problems getting this working please email me at: nwillis@syr.edu.
 MongoDB can be a little over protective at times.
-#### Oh and this is my personal mongoDB account, please don't mess with the other projects.
+Oh and this is my personal mongoDB account, please don't mess with the other projects.

 ---